 Quoted in the image below is supposedly Gandhi’s description of a winning strategy for nonviolent activism.
 Although there is no record of Gandhi saying it this has often played out when new paradigms, political movements or technologies disrupt existing powers.
 It has also been true of crypto.

-“Then they laugh at you”In 2012 and 2013 crypto was laughed at, mainstream media video examples here and here.
+“Then they laugh at you”In 2012 and 2013 people laughed at crypto, such as this mainstream media example,

 Then they fight you